- KF25 Flange Connector

-- No Drift due to Thunderstorms or barometric pressure changes
+- No drift due to environmental or temperature changes

 - UL, C UL and CE Approvals

 The Trace Oxygen Analyzer, which measures oxygen from 0-1000 ppm, is intended for use in a vacuum.
-Settings where we recommend this particular PureAire oxygen monitor include 3D printers, semiconductor tools, wafer transfer tools, process chambers, cryogenic glovebox, inert gases, nitrogen gas lines, and nitrogen generators.
+The PureAire Trace Oxygen Analyzer is well suited for environments including 3D printers, semiconductor tools, wafer transfer tools, process chambers, cryogenic glovebox, inert gases, nitrogen gas lines, and nitrogen generators.